 Thursday there is a weekly market in the town of Orgiva, which is a good place to get supplies and socialise.

 We usually only go out once a week to the local market in Orgiva, and the two closest towns of Orgiva and Lanjaron are about 1-1.5 hours walking distance away.
 It is fairly easy to hitchike.
 We hold shamanic ceremonies once or twice a month.
-Free days can be used to explore the neighbouring mountains (our land lies beneath the GR7 walking path), take a trip to Granada (1 hour bus ride) or the beach (1 hour bus ride).
+Free days can be used to explore the neighbouring mountains (our land lies beneath the GR7 walking path), take a trip to Granada (1 hour bus ride) or the beach (1 hour car journey).
 There are also a few communities in the area and many interesting people.

 Limited internet access